MechaMonk/pyRouterJig/documentation.md

 Incra Template
 ==============

-As mentioned abvoe, the Incra template may be cut out and used in a Incra LS Positioner fence.
-Referring to any of the figures above, the template needs some explaination:
+As mentioned above, the Incra template may be cut out and used in a Incra LS Positioner fence.
+Referring to any of the figures above, the template needs some explanation:

 * I don\'t have a color printer.
 So I decided to put the Board-A router passes on the upper half of the template and the Board-A passes on the lower half.
-* The router passes are labeled with their ordering and the Board letter (A or B), unless consecutve cuts are too close together.
+* The router passes are labeled with their ordering and the Board letter (A or B), unless consecutive cuts are too close together.
 An example is shown in Figure 6, where the passes 3A, 9A, 2B, 3B, 11B, and 12B are not labeled.
 You should be able to figure out the ordering from a neighboring pass that is labeled.
 * For cuts that are wider than the <b>Bit Width</b>, the passes are made